Enroll in a Study.

 We are seeking parents, teachers & therapists familiar with ASD to help us prepare for an imaging study for minimally & nonverbal children.
 In the past, these children have been excluded from brain imaging studies.
 We would like to change this by using magnetoenchephalography (MEG) technology.
 We would like to interview parents, therapists, and teachers to help us design future MEG studies for children with ASD.

-This research study will observe young children to learn more about the differences in social cognition and brain function that may be present in ASD.
+This research study will observe young children ages 18 months to 5 years to learn more about the differences in social cognition and brain function that may be present in ASD.
 We will use newly developed assessment tools like eye tracking and EEG technology to measure social processing and brain activity.
-Young children between the ages of 2 years and 5 years of age may enroll.
-We need children who have been previously diagnosed with an ASD as well as those who seem to be developing typically to take part.
+Young children between the ages of 18 months and 5 years of age may enroll.
+We need children who have been previously diagnosed with an ASD, those who may have symptoms of ASD, as well as those who seem to be developing typically to take part.

 The goal of this study is to understand how children with little or no speech understand sounds and words.
 This study is enrolling boys and girls ages 8-12 who have ASD and are minimally verbal or nonverbal OR have a Developmental or Intellectual Disability (DD/ID).
 What we learn from this study may help other people who have little or no speech.
 You will also receive a short report summarizing your child’s language and problem-solving skills.